Sage/carbon/guides/02_building_basic_component.md

 Refreshing the page you should be able to see three buttons on the page.
 One primary (Save), one secondary (Click Me) and one secondary disabled (Click Me).

 ## Other Props
 Currently our button component only allows props that have been defined explicitly.
-We have not even thought about custom events such as onClick.
-Realistically we can't account for every possible prop that the parent component may or may not pass down to our component.
+We have not even thought about binding events such as `onClick`.
+We may also want to add other props to a `Button` in the future.
+Rather than having to go back and update the `Button` component to accept every conceivable prop, we use `{...props}`.

-We can use the spread operator to accept any other properties we pass down without knowing beforehand what those props are.
 Using `{ ...props }`, we can now pass down a change handler, or any other prop we wish the component to have.

 ```javascript
 // src/components/button/index.js